DataFire/Integrations/integrations/generated/google_genomics/README.md

   * name `string`: The dataset name.
   * projectId `string`: The Google Cloud project ID that this dataset belongs to.

+### DelayedEvent
+* DelayedEvent `object`: This event is generated whenever a resource limitation or transient error
+  * cause `string`: A textual description of the cause of the delay.
+The string may change
+  * metrics `array`: If the delay was caused by a resource shortage, this field lists the
+    * items `string`

 ### Empty
 * Empty `object`: A generic empty message that you can re-use to avoid defining duplicated